kstenerud/concise-text-encoding/cte-specification.md

  * String and comment contents: `"A string can contain UPPER CASE.
 Escape sequences must be lower case: \x3d"`
  * [Time zones](#time-zones) are case sensitive, and contain uppercase characters.
- * Binary and URI array contents can contain uppercase characters where allowed by their respective specifications.
+ * Binary and URI array contents can contain uppercase characters where allowed by their respective encoding specifications.

 Everything else, including hexadecimal digits, exponents, and escape sequences, must be lower case.